GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Prompts

-{{ "thought": "Your detailed reasoning about what to do next", "action": {{ "name": "MitoNet", "reason": "Explanation of why you chose this tool", "input": {{ "image_path": "<insert the image_path provided in the query>", }} }} }}
+{{ "thought": "Your detailed reasoning about the evaluation of the segment object image", "action": {{ "name": "segmentationevaluation", "reason": "Explanation of why you chose this tool", "input": {{ "image_path": "<insert the original image_path provided in the query>", "mask_path": "<insert the segment_mask_path from the imagesegmentation tool's output>", "segmentation_prompt": "<insert the segmentation_prompt obtained from the search tool's output, OR the original user query if no search was performed, OR the refined_segmentation_prompt from the previous segmentationevaluation tool's output>", "save_dir": "<insert the save_directory provided in the query>" }} }} }}

 For summarizer tool, this is the summarize tool only used in the final to generate the report, please using following format: